fabiomolinar/powerlink-rs/README.md

 - Phase 6: Core NMT Cycle Logic (MN/CN Implementation):
   - Focus: Implementing the roles required to run an entire POWERLINK network.
   - Key Features (DS-301):
-    - **MN Cycle Orchestration**: Refine `ManagingNode::tick` to precisely follow the isochronous and asynchronous phases based on OD timings.
+    - MN Cycle Orchestration: Refine `ManagingNode::tick` to precisely follow the isochronous and asynchronous phases based on OD timings.
-    - **MN Boot-Up Sequence**: Implement the detailed boot-up logic for identifying, checking, and commanding state transitions for CNs (Chapter 7.4).
+    - MN Boot-Up Sequence: Implement the detailed boot-up logic for identifying, checking, and commanding state transitions for CNs (Chapter 7.4).
-    - **CN Response Logic**: Ensure `ControlledNode` reacts correctly to MN frames (SoC, PReq, SoA) according to its NMT/DLL state.
+    - CN Response Logic: Ensure `ControlledNode` reacts correctly to MN frames (SoC, PReq, SoA) according to its NMT/DLL state.
-    - **DLL Error Handling Integration**: Ensure DLL error counters correctly trigger the specified NMT state changes.
+    - DLL Error Handling Integration: Ensure DLL error counters correctly trigger the specified NMT state changes.
   - Success Metric: A simulated MN/CN pair can successfully transition to the NMT_CS_OPERATIONAL state and maintain a stable POWERLINK cycle.
   - Status: **Completed**.
 The core logic for both MN and CN NMT/DLL state machines and the full MN boot-up validation sequence (Chapter 7.4) is now implemented.
+- Phase 7: Debugging and Monitoring (`powerlink-rs-monitor`):
+  - Focus: Implement a dedicated `powerlink-rs-monitor` crate.
+This tool will provide a web-based GUI for real-time diagnostics.
+  - Key features:
+    - In-Process (Default): Runs as a non-real-time thread in the same application as the node, communicating via an RT-safe channel (e.g., `crossbeam-channel`).
+This provides deep, internal state visibility for development and debugging without impacting network performance.
+    - Out-of-Process (Standard): Runs as a separate, standard-compliant Diagnostic Node (e.g., Node 253) that polls the MN's diagnostic OD entries (0x1F8E, 0x1101, etc.) via SDO, allowing it to monitor any compliant MN on the network.
+  - Status: **In development**.
-- Phase 7: Integration Testing and Validation:
+- Phase 8: Integration Testing and Validation:
   - Focus: Creating robust integration tests for the full MN/CN communication cycle.
   - Key Features:
     - Develop Docker-based tests for the full boot-up sequence.